Social Security Benefits

 If you don’t have enough Social Security credits to qualify for benefits on your own record, you may be able to receive benefits on your spouse’s record.
 To qualify for spouse’s benefits, you must be one of the following: Either 62 years of age or older, or any age and have in your care a child younger than age 16, or who has a disability and is entitled to receive benefits on your spouse’s record.

-Yes!
-In fact, the Social Security Administration (SSA) publishes the Red Book to share their incentives and supports for people who choose to work to reach an employment goal to secure their financial well-being.
+The Social Security Administration (SSA) publishes the Red Book to share their incentives and supports for people who choose to work to reach an employment goal to secure their financial well-being.
 SSA has special rules that allow disability beneficiaries to work without jeopardizing their payments or Medicare/Medicaid benefits.

-The LEAD Center, under the Department of Labor, Office of Disability Employment Policy, also shares their support and provides a path forward depending upon where you are in your employment journey: Preparing for a JobStarting a JobMaintaining a JobChanging or Losing a Job, and Retiring from a Job.
+The LEAD Center, under the Department of Labor, Office of Disability Employment Policy, also shares their support and provides a path forward, depending upon where you are in your employment journey: Preparing for a JobStarting a JobMaintaining a JobChanging or Losing a Job, and Retiring from a Job.

 Can an SSI recipient refuse to apply for unemployment compensation or other benefits if they might be eligible because they think they will lose their SSI and have to reapply once the payments stop?